Annual Technical Report 2006 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2006/GB)

 Designations made under the Madrid Protocol are also published in the Trade Marks Journal for opposition purposes.
 Bibliographic and figurative data are obtained from the specialised TMAD system.

 The Journal is searchable by agent, proprietor, mark or image.
-Journals are retained on our website www.patent.gov.uk for a period of 12 months.
-Previous Journals are available on CD as are current versions as single purchases or by subscription.
-A downloadable pdf version of the Journal is also available
+Journals are retained on our website www.ipo.gov.uk for a period of 12 months.
+Previous Journals are available on CD and downloadable pdf version of the Journal is also available

 Main types of announcements of the Office in the field of trademark information